 Risk factors

-• perinatal exposure in an infant born to an HBV-infected mother
+• perinatal exposure in an infant born to a hepatitis B virus (HBV)-infected mother

 • high-risk sexual behaviors